Zit (comic): Contributors

 Allin Kempthorne wrote and drew several features including the semi-regular strip Starface.
-He has since gone on to become a television and film actor and writer.
+He went on to become a television and film actor and writer.

 Leon Horton created and wrote many characters, including Hector Rectum, Dave Beef and The Ales of Beer Tits Potter.

-Ged Purvis a one time commercial artist drew Young Tarby who went on to become a tv and film actor, writer and director and also a book illustrator.
+Ged Purvis, a one time commercial artist, drew Young Tarby who went on to become a television and film actor, writer, and director and also a book illustrator.

 In other media

-A video called Zit: The Video' was produced in 1993, featuring many of its characters in five-minute animated segments in which they're Motion comics rather than actual animation. the animations were made digitally in Photon Paint, all of the characters from the Zit comics were both voiced by David Holt and Rob Rackstraw, although uncredited.
+A video called Zit: The Video was produced in 1993, featuring many of its characters in five-minute animated segments in which they were Motion comics rather than actual animation. the animations were made digitally in Photon Paint, all of the characters from the Zit comics were both voiced by David Holt and Rob Rackstraw, although uncredited.

 An audio cassette tape entitled "An Earful of Zit" was also released in 1993 and was marketed and distributed by PolyGram Record Operations Ltd. It was described on the cover as "fifty minutes of audio madness".
 It was written by Ged Backland, Leon Horton, Dave Iddon, Paul Dyson and Anthony Smith.
-It was Produced for Polygram by Leo Cubbin and Ged Backland and recorded at Rainbow Studios in Brighton.
+It was produced for Polygram by Leo Cubbin and Ged Backland and recorded at Rainbow Studios in Brighton.